My Curriculum Vitae

 Mr Hardy regularly sees uninsured patients who prefer to self pay even if they thought they were comprehensively insured but find they have a restricted policy.

 Mr Hardy is happy to see any insured patient and still is seeing PPP AXA insured patients.
 However, AXA PPP patients that come to see him for a consultation should be aware that his team was unable to acquiesce to AXA PPP's request in 2009 to reduce his fees back to reimbursement not seen since 1994.
 This appears to be a restriction applied to many of the more experienced Consultants in the UK.
-To avoid disappointment please check the restrictions of which hospitals and which consultants you are allowed to see in the policy you were issued with when you applied to PPP AXA for Private Medical Insurance.

 Mr Hardy cannot advise on which insurance company offers the best value for money and which policies do not restrict where the patient is seen or which doctor they can see.